CygnusX-26/blog/index.md

 # About me

-Current *sophomore* at Purdue, and Treasurer of the b01lers CTF team.
+Current *junior* at Purdue, and Treasurer of the b01lers CTF team.

 My journey in CTFs began in 2022 when I joined the [b01lers](https://b01lersc.tf/) CTF team.
 I have since then been learning and competing in CTFs, and have been enjoying the experience.